awsdocs/amazon-workdocs-user-guide/doc_source/sync_client_help.md

 ## System Requirements<a name="sync_sys_reqs"></a>

-The Amazon WorkDocs sync application requires a computer running macOS 10\.10 or later\.
+The Amazon WorkDocs sync application for macOS requires a computer running macOS 10\.10 or later\.

-We recommend Amazon WorkDocs Drive for Windows users\.
-For more information, see [Using Amazon WorkDocs Drive](workdocs_drive_help.md)\.

 The sync application requires HTTPS access on port 443 for all IP addresses for AWS\.